 The MIME Seed Fund was established to accelerate the development of new medical technologies that address significant unmet clinical needs.
 The first round was launched in 2015 and was both competitive and successful.
-In 2018, we are now launching the third round of the MIME Seed Fund.
+In 2019, we are now launching the fourth round of the MIME Seed Fund.

 The 2019 round aims to continue building on the purpose of the previous rounds, which was designed to lay the foundations for the collaborative framework of MIME, by encouraging early clinician involvement in identifying areas of significant clinical need enabling our research to be directed to areas where it can deliver the greatest impact.
 Additionally, we are aiming to continue building and strengthening collaborative relationships between MNHS clinicians in Monash's partner hospitals and researchers in the Faculties of Engineering, Medicine, IT, Art Design and Architecture (MADA) and Science as well as reaching out to researchers in other disciplines and partner organisations.